 Nowadays, several programmes are held to train the guides so that they can interact with foreigners.
 Therefore, most of them can communicate with foreigners.
 Although English is not grammatically correct, it serves the purpose.

-Official Trends Showing Increasing Foreign Visitors at Sundarbans
+Official Trends Showing Increasing Foreign Visitors to Sundarbans

 A table showing increasing trends in tourism in Sundarban for both Indian and foreign visitors